 The Trust has three key objectives:

-- Enterprise – to support economic growth by encouraging innovation through its innovation centres
+- Innovation – to support economic growth by encouraging innovation through its innovation centres

 - Education – to inspire young people about science, technology, engineering and maths